quantum5/wayland-protocols/README.md

 no longer used and only retained for backwards compatibility.
 The canonical version can be found in the stable/ directory.
 ```

-Note that the major version of the stable protocol, as well as all the
-interface versions and names, must remain unchanged.

-There are other requirements for declaring a protocol stable, see
-[GOVERNANCE section 2.3].

 ## Releases